Plans

 1. Check the execution logs in the Runs tab

-2. Verify your environment and test configurations
+2. Verify environment and selections in Tests